EmptyBucket9000/BNL_Acceptance_Tracking/README.md

 main.py - The primary file that is run and where the editable variables live.

-callable_functions.py - A file of functions used through the other files.
+callable_functions.py - A file of functions used by the other files.

-geometry.py - Builds the geometry of the ring to be used in determining if a particle/x-ray is inside it and used for plotting.
+geometry.py - Builds the geometry of the ring to be used in determining if a particle/x-ray is inside it, and used for plotting.

 muon_data.py - Returns the muon position and momentum vectors in the local coordinate system.